 All preschool children are served in a licensed, center-based option where all have at least a three out of five-star rating in the Great Start to Quality Rating system through the State of Michigan.
-For 2021-2022, MAISD's average starting rating was a four.
-In 2021-2022, there were twenty-three classrooms directly operated by seven sub-recipients and one GSRP classroom operated by the MAISD.
-Children attend class four days per week during a typical school day throughout the school year and received two home visits during the school year.
+For 2022-23, MAISD's average starting rating was four.
+In 2022-23, there were twenty-four classrooms directly operated by eight sub-recipients, one GSRP classroom operated by the MAISD, and one Community Based Organization (CBO) GSRP classroom operated by Huntey's Clubhouse.
+Children attend class four days per week during a typical school day throughout the school year and receive two home visits during the school year.
 Classrooms can run on a part-day schedule or school day schedule (full day).
 The majority of GSRP programs in the MAISD ran school day operations last year, which helped to support working parents in our identified childcare deserts.
-In the 2021-2022 school year over 1,233 joint recruitment applications were processed.
+In the 2022-23 school year over 1,800 joint recruitment applications were processed.